-MAA works in cooperation with our foreign partner agency and the Bulgarian Ministry of Justice (MOJ) to identify children who are legally available for adoption and to find appropriate families for these children.
+MAA works in cooperation with our foreign partner agency and the Bulgarian Ministry of Justice (MOJ) to identify children who are legally available for adoption and to find qualified, home study ready families for these children.
 Through MAA’s program in Bulgaria, families may choose:

 1. MOJ Match Families submit a dossier, which includes identifying preferences describing the child characteristic desired and await a referral made by the MOJ in Bulgaria (a family can match with a child with special needs at any time even if dossier is submitted first).

-2. MAA List Families may identify one of MAA’s available children with special needs and write a Letter of Intent (LOI) for that child prior to submitting a dossier.
+2. MAA List Families with a current, valid home study may identify one of MAA’s available children with special needs and write a Letter of Intent (LOI) for that child prior to submitting a dossier.

 Children available for adoption in Bulgaria are at least 18 months of age, either gender, and mainly of Roma, Bulgarian, or Turkish descent.
 Currently it is taking up to 4 years from dossier registration to adopt a healthy child, especially a child under the age of 5 years, and up to 6 months to adopt a child with special needs.
 If you choose to adopt a child listed with MAA, the wait time may be shorter.